brendancooley/gunboats/gunboats.md

 # Environment

 Here and in the Analysis section, I relegate proofs and derivations of key quantities to the Appendix, in order to ease exposition.
 I first present the context in which governments bargain, followed by the international economy.
 The general equilibrium of the economy determines how trade policies affect prices, wages, and trade flows and the welfare of consumers, firms, and the governments that represent them.
 Proposition `` 1 ``, presented in this section, states that given our assumptions, an *economic equilibrium* (Definition `` 2 ``) will exist for any trade policy choices.
-Lemma `` NA `` states that within this environment, government preferences over their own trade policies are well-behaved and admit interior optima.
+Lemma `` 1 `` states that within this environment, government preferences over their own trade policies are well-behaved and admit interior optima.
 These serve as the governments ideal points' in the coercive bargaining game that determines equilibrium policies.

 ## International Bargaining

 Two governments, home ($i$) and foreign ($j$) bargain over their joint trade policies $\bm{\tau} = \left\{ \tau_i, \tau_j \right\} \in [1, \bar{\tau}]^2$.^[Here, $\bar{\tau}$ is an aribitrary prohibitively high tariff that shuts down bilateral trade.]
 By controlling the degree of market access afforded to foreign firms, governments' trade policies impose externalities on one another.
-Government utility can therefore be written $G_i( \bm{\tau} | a_i)$.^[I develop the international economy from the home country's perspective, but analagous primitives exist for the foreign country.]
-Government preferences depend on an exogenous parameter $a_i \in [0, \bar{a}]$, which controls the value these governments place on consumer welfare, relative to firm profits and tariff reveune.^[$\bar{a}$ is defined below.]
+Government preferences depend on an exogenous parameter $a_i \in [0, \bar{a}]$, which controls the value these governments place on consumer welfare, relative to firm profits.^[$\bar{a}$ is defined below.]
+Government utility is denoted $G_i( \bm{\tau} | a_i)$.^[I develop the international economy from the home country's perspective, but analagous primitives exist for the foreign country.]
 Higher tariffs increase firm profits by shifting market share to local firms.
 This comes at the expense of consumers, however, who benefit from having access to a variety of products, home and foreign.
 Higher tariffs also harm foreign firms and the foreign government.
 This is the model's core conflict of interest.
 Each government would like to implement some degree of protectionism at home, while maintaining access to markets abroad.

 Bargaining occurs in the shadow of power.
 Government $i$ makes a take-it-or-leave-it offer $\tilde{\bm{\tau}} = \left\{ \tilde{\tau}_i, \tilde{\tau}_j \right\}$ to Government $j$.
 Government $j$ can either accept the offer or declare war, a choice denoted with $\omega \in \left\{ \text{accept}, \text{war} \right\}$.
 This is a simple coercive bargaining framework following @Fearon1995.
 Here, however, war results in *regime change*, rather than a simple costly division of a fixed surplus.
 Regime change is modeled as a change in a vanquished government's *preferences*.
 If government $i$ wins a war, it replaces the government of its counterpart, fixing its preference parameter at $\tilde{a}_j$. $\rho$ denotes the probability that Government $i$ is successful in a war for regime change.^[With complementary probability, the initiating government is overthrown.
 A more realistic formulation might allow for the possibility that no regime change occurs, with $\rho_i + \rho_j \leq 1$.
 While this "all or nothing" conception of war is stark, it simplifies the analysis and highlights the forces at play.] $c_i$ is the cost that government $i$ must pay if a war occurs. $c_j > 0$ is held as private information.
 Government $i$ believes $c_j$ is distributed according to $F$ where $F$ is the uniform c.d.f. on $[\ubar{c}_j, \bar{c}_j]$.